Erotemic/graphid/README.rst

 I’m currently having trouble getting this to work on windows due to pygraphviz.

-Conda can be used to install pygraphviz on windows? conda install -c marufr pygraphviz
+Conda can be used to install pygraphviz on Windows?
+``conda install -c marufr pygraphviz``.
+Not sure if this works.
+I recommend avoiding conda if possible, but Windows is one place where I think it has a good use-case.